 What got you through the 26.2 miles?

 First of all prayer.
 I prayed a lot during and thought of Philippians 4:13 ‘I can do all things through Christ who strengthens me.’
-I listed to music, thought of the post race brunch, looked forward to a massage, was thankful for all of the volunteers passing out water and cheering, and looked forward to seeing my friends & fam!
+I listened to music, thought of the post race brunch, looked forward to a massage, was thankful for all of the volunteers passing out water and cheering and looked forward to seeing my friends & fam!
 We coordinated on what mile I would see them.
 My friend Mary was around mile 6, I saw my oldest sister Kim and her husband and kids around mile 7, Luke’s mom and brother were at mile 9 with a change of socks, sweet parents surprised me exactly half way through on mile 13, then saw them again at mile 21 when I really needed it!
 My father had part of his lung removed and then an emergency follow up surgery about a month ago.
 He is already back on his bike and even hopped in and ran a few steps with me!
 Thinking of his strength and how proud he was of me to finish also really helped me push through.

 What did you eat during the race?